 I came from a more conservative, Midwestern upbringing where sex just wasn't talked about much.
 As a fundamental human need though, encountering questions on my own sexuality was pretty inevitable.

 In my mid-20s, I got the opportunity to sell intimacy products direct in at-home parties to women all around the country.
 I realized that I was far from the only one who felt uncertain and had questions about sex—and we needed far better resources than what was out there to answer them.

 That's a big part of why I founded Lioness, and what inspires us to create products today.

-Our mission is to empower women to learn more about their own bodies and to break longstanding taboos around female sexuality
+Our mission is to empower people to learn more about their own bodies and to break longstanding taboos around sexual pleasure

 Our all-star technologists and designers are pushing boundaries to help women have products for sexual wellness they deserve.

 Click here to read the Like a Boss Girls Interview with Liz and Anna!

 I’ll be honest, I felt a lot of guilt and shame around my own body until just about 3 years ago.
 Who knew with my mechanical engineering skills, I have the power to change that for myself and other women?